How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 \begin{framed} In summary, the \textbf{conversational intelligence }category includes characteristics that help a chatbot to perform a proactive, attentive, and informative role in the interaction.
+Acknowledging that functional aspects play a crucial role in the ability of a chatbot to converse intelligently, the survey focuses on the characteristics that go beyond the functional aspects, looking through the lens of social perceptions.
 The highlighted benefits relate to how a chatbot manages the conversation to make it productive, interesting, and neat.
 To achieve that, designers and researchers should care for the timing and relevance of provided information, privacy, interactional flexibility, and consistency. \end{framed}